lingl-space/maskrcnn_keypoint_refined/README.md

 Our code is based on the [*Detectron2*](https://github.com/facebookresearch/detectron2).
 Therefore, the environment configuration refers to the [*installation instructions*](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) in Detectron2.

+Please refer to [*Installation Instructions*](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) for the configuration of the Detectron2 environment and [*Use Builtin Datasets*](https://detectron2.readthedocs.io/en/latest/tutorials/builtin_datasets.html) for the preparation of the datasets.

 ## Training and Testing

 ##### Train on COCO val2017 set